civicrm/civicrm-asset-plugin/README.md

     * `src`: Local path where assets are read from
     * `dest`: Local path where assets are sync'd to
     * `url`: Configured URL for the `dest`

+At runtime, the global variables will be loaded automatically (via `vendor/composer/autoload.php`).

 ## Automated Tests